Thanks for visiting! This post may contain affiliate links. You can read my disclosure for more info.

 And trust me, we take our meatballs seriously.

-So anyway, the answer is yes, you can have an all-beef meatball that is moist by using slices of bread soaked in water and then squeezed to remove any excess liquid.
+Yes!
+You can have an all-beef meatball that is moist by using slices of bread soaked in water and then squeezed to remove any excess liquid.
 I explain further down.

-Will you lose flavor this way?
+Will you lose flavor with an all beef meatball?

 Some will argue to have a flavorful meatball you have to use the standard meat trio of beef, veal and pork.
 No. This is myth.
 It is not true, you do not need all three or any “mix” of meats.
 People add in pork because it’s got fat and it’s cheap which makes it a nice filler.